 You’ll need to check the requirements on the website to make sure your car is eligible to participate before you sign up.

 But before you get too excited, you should do what every good business owner does and run through your numbers.
-Calculate things like the cost of gas, wear and tear on your car, and insurances, to know if this business is still worth it for you.
+Calculate things like the cost of gas, wear and tear on your car, and insurance to know if this business is still worth it for you.

 15. Wedding Photographer.

 When I got married, having a wedding photographer was definitely one of the most expensive items of the day.
-After all, I only wanted the best and that is what I got, so it’s no wonder why wedding photographers can charge premium rates.
+After all, I only wanted the best, and that is what I got, so it’s no wonder why wedding photographers can charge premium rates.